maystocks/maystocks/README.md

 # maystocks

-Open Source Stock Trading Software
+Stock Market Data Analysis Software

 Note: THIS IS A PRE-ALPHA release!